siemens/gencmpclient/doc/cmpClient-cli.md

 - **-untrusted** _sources_

-    Non-trusted intermediate certificate(s) that may be useful for building certificate chains when verifying
+    Non-trusted intermediate certificate(s) that may be useful for constructing the TLS client cert chain (if TLS is enabled) and for building certificate chains while verifying the CMP server certificate (when checking signature-based CMP message protection),
-    the CMP server (when checking signature-based CMP message protection), the own TLS client cert (when constructing the TLS client cert chain), stapled OCSP responses (when establishing TLS connections), and/or the newly enrolled certificate.
+    stapled OCSP responses (when establishing TLS connections), and/or the newly enrolled certificate.
     These may get added to the extraCerts field sent in requests as far as needed.